hunterBhough/code-graph-rag/docs/VISION.md

 ## Purpose

-code-graph-rag exists to answer structural questions about codebases that semantic search and document search cannot.
-While seekr finds semantically similar code and docwell searches documentation, code-graph-rag understands relationships: who calls this function, what classes inherit from this base, what are the circular dependencies.
+weavr exists to answer structural questions about codebases that semantic search and document search cannot.
+While seekr finds semantically similar code and docwell searches documentation, weavr understands relationships: who calls this function, what classes inherit from this base, what are the circular dependencies.

 ## Core Problem